sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-surveys.md

 1. Select the survey that you created.
 The survey opens in Copilot Studio page on a new tab.
 1. Update the survey to suit your business needs.
 1. Select **Publish**.
 After a couple of minutes, the survey status is updated as **Ready** on the Contact Center admin center or Customer Service admin center **Customer feedback (preview)** page.
+2. For any issues publishing the survey bot, please see https://learn.microsoft.com/en-us/troubleshoot/dynamics-365/customer-service/omnichannel-for-customer-service/error-in-conversation-start-topic

 ### Verify the Dataverse connection